North American Premiere

 Yun Simkyoung 윤심경

-Born in 1981, Yun Simkyoung graduated from Jeonbuk National University with a degree in business administration and later studied screenwriting at Korea National University of the Arts.
-She wrote the feature Five Senses of Eros and directed four short films that screened at festivals in Korea and abroad.
-Known for character-driven stories about the lonely and marginalized, Yun makes her feature directorial debut with Sua’s Home.
+Born in 1981, Yun Simkyoung graduated from Jeonbuk National University with a degree in business administration and later studied screenwriting at the Korea National University of the Arts.
+She has directed four short films that screened at festivals in Korea and abroad.
+Known for character-driven stories about the lonely and marginalised, Yun makes her feature directorial debut with Sua’s Home.

 Filmography: Silent Crying (2003); Husband and Wife (2012); On the Way to Her (2014); Bom’s Home (2022)